-Brazilian ex-president released from imprisonment
+Brazilian ex-president is released from prison

 For Claudio Couto, a professor in political science at the Fundacao Getulio Vargas university in Sao Paulo, Da Silva’s release will have profound consequences on both sides of Brazil’s political spectrum.

-On the one hand, it will serve Bolsonaro’s anti-PT and anti-Lula rhetoric, Couto said.
+On the one hand, it will serve Bolsonaro’s anti-PT and anti-Lula rhetoric, Couta said.
 “On the other hand, it ends the PT’s ‘Free Lula’ rhetoric, and forces the party to take on another agenda.”

 Left-leaning supporters hailed the release of their standard-bearer, but want more and are now advocating for his name to be cleared.